-After Yeshua’s last meal with His disciples, the departing Messiah said to them, “If you had known Me, you would have known My Father also; from now on you know Him, and have seen Him” (John 14:7).
+The departing Messiah said to the disciples, “If you had known Me, you would have known My Father also; from now on you know Him, and have seen Him” (John 14:7).
 The disciples had not completely failed to know Yeshua, but their questions suggest that they had not yet pierced the deeper mystery of His identity.
-Yeshua predicted that “from now on,” that is, from the hour of the Son of Man’s glory—His death, resurrection, and ascension—they would know Him.
-They would know Him as the way to the Father, the true revelation of God and vivifying life of the Almighty, and they would come to the Father through Him.
+Yeshua predicted that “from now on,” that is from the hour of the Son of Man’s glory—His death, resurrection, and ascension—they would know Him.
+They would know Him as the way to the Father, the true revelation of the God, and vivifying life of the Almighty, and they would come to the Father through Him.

-Philip of Bethsaida took the offer and said, “Lord, show us the Father, and it is enough for us” (John 14:8).
+Philip of Bethsaida took the offer and said, “Master show us the Father and it is enough for us.”
 Philip requested a mystical revelation on the order of a divine vision.
 Similarly, Moses said, “I pray You, show me Your glory” (Exodus 33:18), but the LORD answered, “You cannot see My face, for no man can see Me and live!”
 (Exodus 33:20).

 Rabbi Yeshua replied to Philip with a gentle rebuke, “Have I been so long with you, and yet you have not come to know Me, Philip?”
 (John 14:9).
 The Master used the misunderstanding to hint toward a deeper aspect of His identity.
 He said, “He who has seen Me has seen the Father” (John 14:9).

 God made the features of Isaac’s face like Abraham’s so that [everyone who saw him] cried out, “Abraham begat Isaac!”
-[They looked so much alike that] whoever wanted to speak to Abraham would speak to Isaac, and whoever wanted to speak to Isaac would speak to Abraham.
-(Talmud)
+[They looked so much alike that] whoever wanted to speak to Abraham would speak to Isaac, and whoever wanted to speak to Isaac would speak to Abraham. (b.Bava Metzia 87a)